1. Building From Source#

 1.1.2.
 Windows Build#

-Assuming your environment has been set up correctly (explained above), the
+Assuming your environment has been set up correctly (explained above), the easiest way to build OpenSim Creator is with an end-to-end build script.
+The steps are:

 Open a PowerShell terminal (